Remove Server Node from Cache Cluster

 Verify Successful Node Removal

-To verify successful removal of the server node, open Windows PowerShell and use Get-Caches cmdlet (shipped with NCache) with
+To verify the successful removal of the server node, open Command Line and use the Get-Caches cmdlet (shipped with NCache) with

 -Detail parameter which gives a detailed status of all caches registered on the cache server.